-Adhering to the outlined methodology, we are poised to meticulously compile the training dataset, achieving an impressive collection of approximately 150,000 data points.
-Each individual API is associated with 5 positive queries, which it can resolve.
-To provide a comprehensive understanding, a sample of the complete dataset has been included in the Appendix (\ref{ds:eg1}), showcasing the detailed structure and composition of our training data.
+Adhering to the outlined methodology, we meticulously compiled the training dataset, achieving an impressive collection of approximately 150,000 data points.
+Each individual API is associated with 5 positive queries that it can resolve.
+To provide a comprehensive understanding, a sample from the complete dataset is included in the Appendix (\ref{ds:eg1}), showcasing the detailed structure and composition of our training data.